3mdeb/news-and-ideas/_posts/2017-12-05-ssh-reverse-tunnel-for-pxe-nfs-and-dhcp-setup-on-qubesos.md

 192.168.42.0/24 dev ens5 proto kernel scope link src 192.168.42.1
 </code></pre>

-After trying to correctly setup <code>iptables</code> in QubesOS to forward traffic to vm where DHCP and PXE/NFS containers were started I decided to give up.
+After trying to correctly setup <code>iptables</code> in Qubes OS to forward traffic to vm where DHCP and PXE/NFS containers were started I decided to give up.
 It would be much easier to correctly setup <code>sys-net</code> for my development needs then spending hours on figuring out what is wrong with my IP tables.